SFDigitalServices/sfgov/README.md

 1. **Get the codebase**: `git clone git@github.com:SFDigitalServices/sfgov.git`. _Note: Always use the Github repository for development.
 CircleCI is used to deploy an artifact build to Pantheon via Github._
 2. Go to the root directory. `cd sfgov`
-2. **Run the custom script** which will also install Composer dependencies: `./scripts/custom/local_dev_setup.sh`
 3. **Download the following assets** from files(_dev)/private/saml on Pantheon via SFTP or the Backups tab on the dashboard.
-Place them in web/sistes/default/files/private/saml:
+Place them in web/sites/default/files/private/saml:

     ```sh
     IDCSCertificate.pem